IViol/afc-test/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Style guide

-This project uses [Airbnb style guide](https://github.com/airbnb/javascript), but with `semicolon` rule disabled.

-## SCSS

-This project uses [SCSS](https://sass-lang.com/) extension for CSS and [CSS Modules](https://github.com/css-modules/css-modules) naming convention.

-## How it works

-* a user selects region - it requests a list of countries for the region
-* a user selects country - it displays a basic info about the country

-Note: if a country list for a region has been already loaded, the cached result is to be returned.
-Additional request is not needed.